populationgenomics/production-pipelines/README.md

 A common use case of a bioinformatics pipeline at the CPG is a set of stages, with intermediate outputs stored on buckets according to the storage policies, and optionally tracked by the sample-metadata database.

-The package implements a concept of /stage/, that can act on a /target/: e.g. a /sample/, a /project/, or a /cohort/.
+The package implements a concept of _stage_, that can act on a _target_: e.g. a _sample_, a _project_, or a _cohort_.
 For example, a stage that runs whole genome alignment to produce a CRAM file, would act on a sample, and a stage that performs joint-calling would act on an entire cohort.

 Each stage declares paths to the outputs it would produce by overriding abstract `expected_result()` method; and defines how jobs are added into Hail Batch using `queue_jobs()` method.